lhe17/nebula/README.md

 ### Most recent version

-To install the lastest version from github:
+To install the latest version from github:

 ``` r
 install.packages("devtools")